 It’s the sulforaphane that does this.
 The compound kills cancer stem cells, and this slows down tumor growth.
-In fact, combining cauliflower with turmeric was found to prevent prostate cancer.
+This compound in cauliflower was also found to help prevent prostate cancer (1).
 Cauliflower also contains indoles and isothiocyanates, which can inhibit cancers of the breast, bladder, colon, liver, and lung.

 2. Enhances Heart Health

 Cauliflower is rich in fiber, and studies show how a diet rich in fiber can boost heart health (2).
 The sulforaphane in cauliflower is also known to improve blood pressure levels significantly.
 The veggie also contains omega-3 fatty acids that regulate cholesterol levels and prevent cardiac disease.